aclinnovator/aclinnovator.github.io/_posts/2016-12-29-Talmudic-Logic.md

 otherlangs: he
 layout: post
 author: Akiva Lipshitz
-title: A Tool for Developing an Understanding of Nuance and Subtlety in Gemara
+title: Formal Logic as a Tool for Analyzing Gemara
 date: 12-9-16

 ---

-# Formal Logic as a Tool for Analyzing Gemara

 ## Akiva Lipshitz

-### Developed over the course of December 9, 2016 to January 6, 2017
+### Ideated over the course of December 9, 2016 to January 6, 2017

-An open mindedness to novel approaches to Gemara learning transforms the formal system of mathematical reasoning into a tool to aid the student – or possibly the expert – in their endeavors to  dissect Gemara and develop a greater appreciation for its nuanced and hidden logical structure.
-Formal languages offer two innovations: (1) their well defindedness allows for objective exploration of the solution space to an issue.
-One need only to consider the necessary formal conditions of a solution and contemplate which formal truths lead the system in that direction.
-(2) expressions in formal languages make much broader implicit statements.
-Therefore, making a formal statement about an otherwise subjective issue represents a major step in the direction of a solution to the issue.
+An open mindedness to novel approaches to Gemara learning renders the formal system of mathematics a valuable innovative tool to aid the student of Gemara in their endeavors to dissect and develop a greater appreciation for its highly complex and nuanced logical structure.

+Formal languages offer two possible innovations to Gemara study: (1) their well defindedness makes it easier to theorize about possible situations.
+Because statements in formal languages are easily permuted or manipulated, the space of possible solutions or reformulations of a formally stated problem can be easily explored.
+(2) decivingly simple expressions in formal languages can actually be making much broader implicit statements too, which are much easier to discover when the statements themselves are so well defined.
+Making a formalization of a seemingly intractable issue in Gemara can represent a major step in the direction of a solution.

-With great trepidation and humility I would like to suggest that the language of mathematics may be employed to reason about certain very well defined aspects of the gemara's logic in order to develop more sophistocated appreciation for the subtle, nuanced and perhaps misunderstood and seemingly convoluted thought process of the gemara.
+Understanding the bold nature of this idea, with great trepidation and humility I would like to suggest that the language of mathematics may be employed to reason about certain very well defined aspects of the gemara's logic.
+If used correctly, it can actually help yield a more sophistocated appreciation for the subtle, nuanced and perhaps misunderstood and seemingly convoluted thought process of the gemara.

-I propose a logical model for stating Talmudical assertions.
+This short essay will only discuss my initial thoughts on this matter, which I hope to develop in due time into a broader methodology.
+Perhaps I will discover the methodology is better suited to be used intuitively as opposed to rigorously and formally, and if so, that will be the case.
+Here, I propose a logical model for stating and analyzing assertions in the Gemara.
 By inspecting a logical model we can  hypothesis solutions.
 Of course, a formal solution is only relevant if it has a corresponding semantic meaning.

 Before proceeding to describe the model used here, it is important to bear in mind its idiosyncratic nature.
 My objective is not to impose a logical structure on the gemara but to find a rigorous model with predictive and descriptive power that best fits the nature of the Gemara's logic itself.
 The particular implications and assumptions of the system I use are arbitrary and were made as intuitive guesses as to what kind of a system is best for analyzing the logical flow of the Gemara.

+Some guiding notions to the model are

+1. That for the most part states in halacha are binary; no states are subjectively defined in the Gemara.
+Even though the notion of *safek* seems to be probabalistic, it is in fact used as if it were a binary variable.
-Some guiding notions to the model are (1) we know we will Talmudic logic is binary; statements are either true or false.
-(2) there is an obvious axiomatic notion that the Gemara must be internally consistent.
+2. There is an obvious axiomatic notion that the Gemara must be internally consistent.
 Contradictions between statements must either be resolved or one of the statements proven necessarily false; in other words any problem is the result of false assumptions.
-(3) Talmudical logic can span multiple orders of scope, as per its usage in computer science.
+3. Talmudical logic can span multiple orders of scope, as per its usage in computer science.
 The scope of the narrator manages and is aware of the global logic, and comments of sages mentioned therein are usually independent entities of scope relative to the global scope.
 Our system shall operate at the same level of scope as that of the narrator and not above it.
 This means the system itself cannot operate on narrative comments as first class objects; the computations that resolve the Gemara must be performed by a human observer and cannot be specified within the system itself. [^1]

 [^1]: This limitation is similar to most formal mathematics in which the proof creation process cannot be specified at the same level of scope as the mathematical theory itself.
 The exception to this might be the lambda calculus, although seeing to my having not studied it, this is only a postulation.

-With this understanding, consider the following formulation of a system for encapsulating Talmudic logical flows and analyzing them:
+With this understanding, consider the following analysis of a flow of logic at the beginning of Sanhedrin.

 ### Example I